MaroMetelski/budgee-api/README.md

 # Budgee API

-REST API for double-entry budgeting operations.
+REST API for budgeting operations based on double-entry bookkeeping principles.

 Disclaimer:\
 Project is in early development stage.
 Any change may be a breaking change.
 This is indicated by 0.x.x version.
 Any production ready code will start with 1.x.x.

 ## Development